SeLite/SeLite.github.io/DevelopmentTools.md

 ### Logging ###
 Don't use `alert(message)` since it's disruptive.
 Also, it's not available in Javascript code modules.

-In Selenium Core scope (i.e. in files listed for `coreUrl` in `SeLiteExtensionSequencer.js`) you can generate messages for Selenium IDE Log tab with
+In [Core scope] (i.e. in files listed for `coreUrl` in `SeLiteExtensionSequencer.js`) you can generate messages for Selenium IDE Log tab with

 ```javascript